junxit/us-congress-bills-110/metadata.md

 - 2007-02-05 — Introduced in House
 - 2007-02-05 — Referred to the House Committee on Transportation and Infrastructure.
 - 2007-02-05 — Sponsor introductory remarks on measure.
 (CR E261-262)
+- 2007-02-07 — Committee Consideration and Mark-up Session Held.
+- 2007-02-07 — Ordered to be Reported by Voice Vote.
+- 2007-02-12 — Considered under suspension of the rules. (consideration: CR H1444-1446)
+- 2007-02-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+798.
+- 2007-02-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-12 — Mr. Oberstar moved to suspend the rules and pass the bill.
+- 2007-02-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1444)
+- 2007-02-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1444)
+- 2007-02-12 — Placed on the Union Calendar, Calendar No. 4.
+- 2007-02-12 — Reported by the Committee on Transportation.
+H. Rept.
+110-11.
+- 2007-02-12 — Reported by the Committee on Transportation.
+H. Rept.
+110-11.